PawseySC/singularity-containers/_episodes/02-singularity-intro.md

 objectives:
 - Learn how to download and run images
 keypoints:
-- Singularity can run both Singularity and Docker container images
+- "Singularity can run both Singularity and Docker container images"
-- Execute commands in containers with `singularity exec`
+- "Execute commands in containers with `singularity exec`"
-- Open a shell in a container with `singularity shell`
+- "Open a shell in a container with `singularity shell`"
-- Download a container image in a selected location with `singularity pull`
+- "Download a container image in a selected location with `singularity pull`"
 ---